ryanjamesmilia/maxent_habitat_model/README.txt

 ###########################################################################################################################

-This project develops a habitat suitability model for the Northern Goshawk (Accipiter gentilis) in the Tsetspa7 Forest Licence Area of British Columbia's Lillooet River Valley, integrating LiDAR-derived forest structure data with Vegetation Resource Inventory and environmental variables through MaxEnt modelling.
-Following comprehensive data preprocessing and derivative creation, the analysis produces spatially-explicit habitat suitability maps that classify areas into suitability levels to inform sustainable forest management practices and conservation planning for this forest-dependent raptor.
+This project develops a habitat suitability model for the Northern Goshawk in British Columbia's Lillooet River Valley, integrating LiDAR-derived forest structure data with environmental variables through MaxEnt modelling, with a second model incorporating synthetic occurrence points to address limited data availability.
+The analysis produces spatially-explicit habitat suitability maps that classify areas into suitability levels, informing sustainable forest management practices and conservation planning for this forest-dependent raptor.

 ###########################################################################################################################